Home Data Solidity Programming Essentials - Second Edition

 • The v, r, and s account properties relate to digital signatures and the signing of the transaction.

 A typical transaction in Ethereum, where an externally owned account sends some Ether to another externally owned account, is shown here.
-Notice the input field is not used here.
-Since two Ethers were sent in transaction, the value field is showing the value accordingly in wei as shown in the following screenshot:
+Note that the input field is not used here.
+Since two Ethers were sent in the transaction, the value field is showing the value accordingly in wei, as shown in the following screenshot:

 A typical transaction in Ethereum where a contract is deployed is shown in the following screenshot.
-In the following screenshot, notice the input field containing the bytecode of contract:
+In the following screenshot, note the input field containing the bytecode of the contract:

 Blocks

 Blocks are an important concept in Ethereum.
-Blocks are containers for a transaction.
+They are containers for a transaction.
 A block contains multiple transactions.
-Each block has a different number of transactions based on gas limit and block size.
-Gas limit will be explained in detail in later sections.
+Each block has a different number of transactions based on the gas limit and block size.
+The gas limit will be explained in detail in later sections.
 The blocks are chained together to form a blockchain.
-Each block has a parent block and it stores the hash of the parent block in its header.
+Each block has a parent block, and it stores the hash of the parent block in its header.
 Only the first block, known as the genesis block, does not have a parent.

 A typical block in Ethereum is shown in the following screenshot:

-There are a lot of properties associated with a block, providing insights and metadata about it, and following are some of important properties along with their descriptions:
+There are a lot of properties associated with a block, providing insights and metadata about it, and the following are some of the important properties along with their descriptions:

 • The difficulty property determines the complexity of the puzzle/challenge given to miners for this block.